-The ability to think and feel is what makes us humans differ from other species on earth.
+The ability to think and feel on a conscious level is what makes us humans differ from other species on earth.
 This is also what Cecilia Damström (b.1988) tries to achieve with her compositions; to make people think and feel.

 Born into a multicultural family in Helsinki, languages and the possibility of combining languages, have always appealed to her while composing.
 With a background as a classical pianist and with theatre as an interest, also harmony, direction, a sense of drama, and expressivity are always present in her music.

 Damström studied composition with Doctor Hannu Pohjannoro at Tampere University of Applied Sciences and graduated in 2014.
-Currently she is finishing her master studies in composition at Malmö Academy of Music for Professor Luca Francesconi.
+Her master in composition she studied at Malmö Academy of Music for Professor Luca Francesconi.
 She has also gathered much inspiration by travelling to master classes around Europe with Brian Ferneyhough, Samuel Adler and Kaija Saariaho among others.

 Damström is working full time with commissions for musicians, ensembles and orchestras.
 In the past season 2021-2022 she was artist in residence at Internationales Künstlerhaus Villa Concordia in Bamberg, Germany, a life achievement award rewarded by the Free State of Bavaria.
-The Finnish Cultural Foundation and The Swedish Cultural Foundation in Finland have supported her studies and artistic work.
+The Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland and Alfred Kordelin Foundation have supported her artistic work.